markelmencia/rvik/README.md

 # rvik
-An RV32i Simulator programmed in Java.
+An RV32i simulator programmed in Java.